 Let's Do This!

 At a most basic level, your carbon footprint is a function of your household income.
 The more money you have the more you buy and the higher your footprint.
-Remember, our goal is to help you determine a reasonable carbon emission reduction.
+Our goal is to help you determine a reasonable carbon emission reduction.

 Pick your 10%